You can visit schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).

 Use our service to search for and organise a placement in England.

-Other ways to get experience of the classroom
+Other ways to get experience

 You’ll get to experience a range of activities to help you get a feel for school life.